mackenzie-norman/PCB-Climber/little-notebook.md

 ## Fixes
 - added fitness field to class.
 Now only calc when mutate (should add a check to only calc when successful)
 - added rough ev selector, think I want to add my weighting function to the elitist plan too
+- add net plot, need to change it to ordered by distance sort of, just so its actually visible.
+I also need to figure out whats going on with my pins.
+They are there but aren't getting plotted.